SomniusTiger/bandcamp-custom-theme/README.md

 I will keep the above list updated as new tools are added or removed.

-To see updates as they happen, check out the current deploy on <a target="_blank" href="http://lapfox.etohehir.com">lapfox.etohehir.com</a>.
+To see updates as they happen, check out the current deploy on <a target="_blank" href="http://bandcamp-custom.etohehir.com">bandcamp-custom.etohehir.com</a>.

-I hope with this project to create a framework not just for Ren, but for all artists on Bandcamp to have a great place to show off their music.
+I hope with this project to create a framework for all artists on Bandcamp to have a great place to show off their music.

+Music is from <a target="_blank" href="http://keatscollective.bandcamp.com/">Keats Collective</a>.